Lithgow Main Street Restoration – Stage 2

 I live above the shops in Main Street – will you be undertaking ‘out of hours’ work?

-All work is expected to be undertaken during normal working hours.
-However, if there is a temporary change to the hours of operation, Council will ensure that all Main Street residents are informed in advance.
+All work is expected to be undertaken during normal working hours of 7.00am to 6.00pm weekdays, and 8.00am to 1.00pm Saturdays.
+No work outside these hours, including Sunday or Public holidays will be undertaken without Council permission, and Council will letterbox drop residents and businesses advice if this is to occur, However if there is a temporary change to the hours of operation, Council will ensure that all Main Street residents are informed in advance.

 The original CBD Revitalisation Action Plan was developed in 2015.
 Has the design intent been updated since then?